trashgomi/mojique-translation/README.md

 ## Progress

-Lines Translated: 0/19466 (Updated 07/23/2019)
+Lines Fully Translated: 0/19466 (Updated 07/24/2019)

-This project is not yet underway, and is instead currently in the process of gathering volunteers.
+I have made a small start on establishing this project, but it is currently in the process of gathering volunteers.
 If you'd like to see this translation get started, please spread word far and wide!
 Also consider joining yourself: see the section below.

 ## Can I Help?